anuarshaidenov/to-do-list/README.md

 `npm start`

-You should now see the project running on a dev server with a port 8080.
+You should now see the project running on a dev server with on port 8080.

 ## Authors